-Every website is different, so there is certainly no ‘one-size-fits all’ for creating highly effective websites.
-However when you look at the very best sites in the world, time and time again it comes down to these 5 key principles.
+Every website is different.
+There is certainly no ‘one-size-fits all’ for creating effective websites.
+When you look at the best sites in the world, often it comes down to 5 key principles.
 This article is written as a handy ‘new website 101’ primer.
 We hope you find these hints and tips helpful!:

 1. Start with an excellent brand.

-When it comes time to build a site, it’s important to have a brand design and look already figured out or well on its way.
+When it comes time to build a site, it’s important to have a brand design and look already figured out.
+Or at least well on its way.
 If your brand needs work, quite often, your website won’t work either.
-Getting a company name, without being clear on your brand identity, look, colourways, personality and tonality means you have more work cut out for you when building a website from scratch.
-It’s ideal that you get a few of these things in place first prior to embarking on a website or deal with an design and digital expert rather than going it alone so you can set it all in motion.
+Getting a company name, but not being clear on your brand identity, look, colourways, personality and tonality means you still have work to do.
+Particularly when building a website from scratch.
+It’s ideal that you get a few of these things in place first, prior to embarking on a website.
+Or at least deal with a design and digital expert to put in motion.

 2. Add strong digital design work that tells your brand’s story.

-When you ask a friend or colleague what brands they admire, they might say Nike, Tiffany’s, Apple, Adidas, Ikea or Louis Vuitton.
+When you ask a friend or colleague what brands they admire what do they say?
+It might be Nike, Tiffany’s, Apple, Adidas, Ikea or Louis Vuitton.
+Perhaps it’s another brand.
 Now think a little on that.
 What do these all have in common?
-For a start they all have well thought-out design layouts, photography and messaging that tap into a mindset that makes you feel something.
+For a start they’re all well thought-out.
+In their design layouts, photography and messaging.
+With content that taps into a mindset that makes you feel something.
 The same is true of any great website.
-It needs to be an extension of your physical brand, and who you are as an organisation –but done virtually.
+It needs to be an extension of your physical brand, and who you are as an organisation – but done virtually.

 The best sites don’t hide their goodies under a rock.
 They recognise that time is important for all visitors.
 Be they shoppers, searchers or fact-finders.
 Let’s face it, if your site is needlessly complex, visitors will look elsewhere.
 So if you already have a site running, step back and examine it carefully.
 Then ask yourself – is every page and panel needed?
 Is everything easy to find?
-If the answer is ‘not sure’ then chances are you need expert UX assistance to streamline what you have, so that visitors can find more of what you want them to discover on your site.
+If the answer is ‘not sure’ then chances are you need expert UX assistance.
+A UX professional can help streamline what you have, so visitors can find more of what you want them to see.

 4. Build in words and content that speak one-on-one.

+Creating effective websites is not just about pictures, it’s also about words and messaging.
 Highly effective sites know their audience, and communicate accordingly.
 They understand exactly what their target audience want, and then show them precisely what they need.
-If you’re lifting text directly from brochures and placing it on pages then you’re probably missing key opportunities to really engage, persuade and convert in a personal way to elicit strong responses.
+If you’re lifting text directly from brochures and placing it on pages, then you’re probably missing key opportunities to really engage, persuade and convert in a personal way to elicit strong responses.
 Treating your online space as its own conversation path is the best way to maximise full potential, rather than simply cutting and pasting.
 It’s also important to recognise that content is not just words either.
 Videos, animations and images are powerful ways to demonstrate attributes of your product, service or organisation.